jdanekrh/amqv7-workshop/labs/30-produce-consume.md

 15:26:47,352 INFO  [org.apache.activemq.artemis.core.server] AMQ221003: Deploying queue ExpiryQueue
 ```

-Now, let's go to the `dead-letter` example from the examples that ship with the AMQ7 broker:
+Now, let's go to the `dead-letter` example from the examples that ship with the AMQ 7 broker:

 ```bash
 $ cd $AMQ7_BASE/examples/features/standard/dead-letter